 If you want to stay near the airport, Kalamaki and Argassi are the closest resort towns.
 Meanwhile there are several smaller inland villages including Kalliteros, where visitors can camp in a goat farm, and the traditional residential town of Ampelokipoi.

-To help you decide which of the many options available on the island is best for you, I have selected what I feel are the ten best areas to stay in Zakynthos.
+To help you decide which of the many options available on this Greek island is best for you, I have selected what I feel are the ten best areas to stay in Zakynthos.
 I have summarised what these areas have to offer visitors, so read on to discover which best suits your preferences.

-Where to Stay in Zakynthos Map
+Best Areas to Stay in Zakynthos Map

 To see more detail of where to stay in Zakynthos Map, go to Google Map;